asolin/ios-data-collection/README.md

 ## Format of data

-For now see the descriptions on the "Settings" tab or read the source code.
+For now, see the descriptions on the "Settings" tab or read the source code.

 ## License